The64thGamer/cheeseepedia/content/wiki/land-of-1-000-dances.md

 showtapeFormats = ["3-Stage SVHS (Pre-93)","R12 SVHS (Pre-93)"]
 +++

 **Land Of 1,000 Dances** is a live show released September 1991.
-This show ran from September 1991 - July 1993.
+This show ran from September 1991 - December 1991.

 ## Summary: